 Academic costume will be worn during the Commencement Exercises.
 The tassel of the tam or cap is worn to the left by a candidate who already has a degree.

-Candidates will assemble at 10:30 a.m. facing Huntley Hall (the Williams School) in two files in alphabetical order: Two marshals, Professors (to be announced), will check attendance in their files.
-The LL.M. candidate followed by the Juris Doctor candidates with last names beginning with A through J will form with Professor TBA on the sidewalk nearest to the Colonnade (behind Newcomb Hall), extending north toward Washington Hall; Juris Doctor candidates with last names beginning with K through Z form with Professor TBA on the sidewalk nearest to Reid Hall, extending north toward Leyburn Library.
+Candidates will assemble at 10:30 a.m. facing Huntley Hall (the Williams School) in two files in alphabetical order: Two faculty marshals will check attendance in their respective files.
+The LL.M. candidate followed by the Juris Doctor candidates with last names beginning with A through K will form with Professor Kish Vinayagamoorthy on the sidewalk nearest to the Colonnade (behind Newcomb Hall), extending north toward Washington Hall; Juris Doctor candidates with last names beginning with L through Z form with Professor Victoria Shannon on the sidewalk nearest to Reid Hall, extending north toward Leyburn Library.

 The lines step off at 10:55, the files are led by the faculty marshals down the sidewalk toward Huntley Hall and then between Morris House and Lee-Jackson House, left in front of Morris House, and across the front campus to Newcomb Hall on the Colonnade.
 When halted by the marshal, the candidates will face in and open ranks, allowing the Platform Party and Faculty to march through the open ranks of candidates.
 Led by marshals and bagpipers, the candidates will then follow the Faculty, banners, and flags to the appropriate seating area.
 View the outdoor line-up diagram.

 Each candidate will stand in front of the seat with his/her name on it.
 Candidates will wear their caps throughout the Exercises except during the Invocation.
 When the person preparing to give the Invocation removes his or her cap at the beginning of the Exercises, all men do likewise; women may leave their caps on.
 Similarly, all candidates will replace their caps when the person delivering the invocation does.